webee/pptr-web/README.md

 });
 ```

-or in html page with a script tab
+or in html page with a script tag

 ```html
 <script src=""></script>